jupyter/governance/github_workflow.md

 * Subprojects should have a `No Action` milestone to indicate issues or pull requests that were closed with no action or work being performed.
 In general we try to close issues/PRs with this milestone.
-* The only time an issue should have no milestone is early on in the triag process when it still has the `status:Needs Info` label.
+* The only time an issue should have no milestone is early on in the triage process when it still has the `status:Needs Info` label.

 ## Labels